Resources First Communion and First Penance

 After First Penance, annual opportunities for the communal celebration of the sacrament of Penance should be provided on every level of religious education.
 Furthermore, children should be encouraged to regularly receive the sacrament of Penance individually.
 The virtue of penance (ongoing conversion) should be a constantly recurring theme throughout the entire catechetical program.

-Below please find links to various available curricula for preparation for the sacraments of Communion and Penance.
+Below are links to various available curricula for preparation for the Sacraments of Communion and Penance.
 While this list is extensive, we are aware that it does not list all available options.
 We welcome your suggestions and feedback on the following and other available curricula.

 Patrick has worked for the archdiocese since 2014.
 He works in the areas of faith formation, ethnic communities, pastoral planning, evangelization, discipleship, and leadership.
 Patrick has worked previously in parishes in the Archdiocese of Boston and elsewhere as a Director for Evangelization, Director of Religious Education, and Coordinator of Youth Ministry.
 He and his wife have two sons.